WilliamSchultz/email_validator/README.txt

+### about

-Write a function that checks the user-entered e-mail to the following rules:
+The challenge was to write a function that checks the user-entered e-mail to the following rules.
+The problem was solved with a series of conditions, but in hindsight could have been solved more elgantly with each rule as a funciton.

 1. e-mail consists of a name and the domain part, these parts are separated by the "@"